 Remote Monitoring

-What is a remote monitoring solution?
+What is remote monitoring?

 How does it work?